Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 Visit your prenatal care provider regularly throughout pregnancy

 You should see your health care provider as soon as possible after getting a positive pregnancy test.
-After that, you will visit him or her every four to five weeks until 28 weeks, every two to three weeks from 28 to 36 weeks, and then weekly until you're ready to deliver.
+After that, you will likely visit him or her every four weeks until 28 weeks, every two weeks from 28 to 36 weeks, and then weekly until you're ready to deliver.
 Don't take any medication unless it is prescribed or recommended by a health care professional who knows you are pregnant.
 Take prenatal vitamins that contain iron and folic acid to protect you against anemia and to reduce the risk of birth defects.
 Contact your care provider if you develop any abnormal symptoms, including severe pain, blurred vision, vaginal sores or vaginal bleeding.

 Fight back against morning sickness